-DIGITAL FABRICATION LAB
+DIGITAL FABRICATION WORKSHOP

 Instruction 3P Hours per week

 Duration of SEE 3 Hours

 SEE 50 Marks

 CIE 50 Marks

 Credits 1.5

-1. Give a feel of Engineering Practices & develop holistic understanding of various Engineering materials and Manufacturing processes.

-- 2. Develop skills of manufacturing, safety, precision, quality, intelligent effort, optimization, positive & team work attitude to get things right the first time. - 3.
-Provide basic knowledge of Steel, Plastic, Composite and other materials for suitable applications. - 4.
-Study of Principle and hands on practice on techniques of fabrication, welding, casting, manufacturing, metrology, and allied skills. - 5.
-Advance important hard & pertinent soft skills, productivity, create skilled manpower which is cognizant of industrial workshop components and processes and can communicate their work in a technical, clear and effective way.
+- 1. Give a feel of Engineering Practices and develop holistic understanding of various Engineering materials and Manufacturing processes. - 2.
+Develop skills of manufacturing, safety, precision, quality, intelligent effort, optimization, positive and team work attitude to get things right the first time. - 3.
+Provide basic knowledge of steel, plastic, composite, and other materials for suitable applications. - 4.
+Study of principle and hands on practice on techniques of fabrication, manufacturing, and allied skills. - 5.
+Advance important, hard and pertinent soft skills, productivity, create skilled manpower which is cognizant of industrial workshop components and processes and can communicate their work in a technical, clear and effective way.

-COURSE OUTCOMES: After completion of this course, student will be able to
+COURSE OUTCOMES: Upon completion of this course, students will be able to